WasmEdge/docs/docs/javascript/http_service/client.md

 # 5.3.1 Client

 The `fetch` API is widely used in browser and node-based JavaScript applications to fetch content over the network.
-Building on top of its non-blocking aysnc network socket API, the WasmEdge QuickJS runtime supports the `fetch` API.
+Building on top of its non-blocking async network socket API, the WasmEdge QuickJS runtime supports the `fetch` API.
 That makes a lot of JS APIs and modules reusable out of the box.

 ## Prerequisites